Adaptive Global Fellowship Program

 Our Goal:

-Every capstone is designed to be "board-room ready"—capable of being pitched to a CEO, Minister, or Executive Director on day one.
+Every capstone is "board-room ready"—capable of being pitched to a CEO, Minister, or Executive Director on day one.

 Fellowship Outcomes